Asheville City Schools: Administration

 Asheville City Schools is overseen by the Asheville City Board of Education.
-The board of education consist of five members, all of whom are appointed by the Asheville City Council.
-Appointments are non-partisan and there is a limit of two consecutive four-year terms for board members.
-According to their website, the board of education is entrusted with "general control and supervision of all matters pertaining to the public schools of the school district" as well as "the authority to enforce the school law".
+The board of education consist of seven members, all of whom are elected as of December of 2024, after historically being appointed by the Asheville City Council.
+The board typically conducts work sessions on the first Monday of each month and host regular meetings with public comment on the second Monday of each month.
+Elections are non-partisan and there is a limit of two consecutive four-year terms for board members.
+According to the City of Asheville website, the board of education is entrusted with "general control and supervision of all matters pertaining to the public schools of the school district" as well as "the authority to enforce the school law".
 They are also given all powers pertaining to the school system not explicitly conferred to others.
-The board typically host meetings on the first Monday of each month and conducts work sessions on the last Monday of each month.

-There have been multiple suggestions to combine Asheville City Schools with the larger Buncombe County Schools System since the 1990s.
+There have been multiple suggestions to combine Asheville City Schools with the larger Buncombe County Schools System since the 1960s.
 Main reasons for this suggestion of combining districts are the Asheville City Schools budget deficit and large administration costs that would be able to be managed by one system.
+A comprehensive consolidation study mandated by the North Carolina General Assembly and completed under the authority of Buncombe County government in January of 2025 concluded that consolidation would not save money nor improve outcomes for students.
+The study found that neither school district was in a financial crisis and neither district would be expected to save significant money through combined administration.

 Schools

-The city of Asheville currently operates a preschool program and nine schools, including:
+The city of Asheville currently operates eight schools, a preschool program and an alternative program including: